-The term loan facility contains customary affirmative and negative covenants, including covenants that require Hercules consent to, among other things, merge or consolidate or acquire assets outside the ordinary course of business, make investments, incur additional indebtedness or guarantee indebtedness of others, pay dividends and redeem and repurchase the Company's capital stock, enter into transactions with affiliates outside the ordinary course of business.
+The term loan facility contains customary affirmative and negative covenants, including covenants that require Hercules consent to, among other things, merge or consolidate or acquire assets outside the ordinary course of business, make investments, incur additional indebtedness or guarantee indebtedness of others, pay dividends and redeem and repurchase the Company's capital stock, enter into transactions with affiliates outside the ordinary course of business, and create liens on Company assets.
 Xometry is in compliance with covenants and were in compliance with these covenants as of March 31, 2021 (unaudited) and December 31, 2020.